 Feed the highest quality food you can find.
-Premium pet foods such as Science Diet, lams, and Purina are much more digestible and result in a healthier pet with less stool volume.
+Premium pet foods such as Science Diet, lam's, and Purina senior diets are more digestible and result in a healthier pet with less stool volume.
+Some cats with diseases such as heart and kidney disease will require specific prescription diets as part of their medical treatment.
 DO NOT feed table scraps and snacks!
+Geriatric animals are more likely to suffer digestive upsets from too much variety in their diets.